harishcalvin/Tribute-page-project/README.md

 - CSS
 - Bootstrap

 How is it?
 I'm happy to know what do you think about my first project.
-If you have time to review my code, I'd love your feedback for improving my code reach me: [twitter](https://twitter.com/harish_calvin) :blue_heart:
+Feel free to share your feedback, I'd love to hear, reach me: [twitter](https://twitter.com/harish_calvin) :blue_heart:

 Thank you.